Compare your OSHC options if you're studying in Australia.

 - Belgian students.
 The benefits provided by the RHCA in place between Australia and Belgium is considered adequate health insurance.
 No student health insurance is needed to satisfy your visa requirements.

 - Norwegian students.
 As with Belgium, the RHCA between Australia and Norway satisfy the student visa health insurance requirements

 - Swedish students.
 Health insurance is not required for Swedish students provided they are covered by a policy from the CSN (Swedish National Board of Student Aid) or the Kammarkollegiet (Swedish Legal, Financial and Administration Agency).

-Be aware that if you are a student from any of the other eight countries Australia has an RHCA with you will still be required to take out health insurance to fulfill your visa requirements.
+Be aware that if you are a student from any of the other eight countries Australia has an RHCA with you will still be required to take out health insurance to fulfil your visa requirements.